codeaccept/proxyChecker/README.md

 # proxyChecker
-proxy checker for python free-proxy lib
+proxy checker for python with proxyscrape API.